Share This!

 • Place a barbell on the floor or rack pins and select a weight that you can safely lift for 8 to 12 repetitions.
 If you are not using a weighted bar, ensure that your barbell has an even amount of weight on both sides of the bar.

 • Pick up the bar with palms facing down and a shoulder-width grip.
-Having an excessively wide grip decreases the range of motion and the emphasis of the front deltoid muscles.
+Having an excessively wide grip decreases the range of motion and the emphasis on the front deltoid muscles.
 On the other hand, an excessively narrow grip leads to excessive internal rotation of the shoulders which can cause injury and discomfort.

 • Your elbows should be straight (but not locked) or slightly bent during all portions of the movement.